Life in Frankfurt

 The city actively encourages new students to come to this lively, cosmopolitan city.
-While Frankfurt is one of Europe’s transportation hubs and economic centers, with just under 700,000 inhabitants, mayor Petra Roth calls it “the smallest metropolis in the world”.
+While Frankfurt is one of Europe’s transportation hubs and economic centers, with just under 700,000 inhabitants, Petra Roth, who was Frankfurt's mayor from 1997 - 2012, calls it “the smallest metropolis in the world”.

 Although it offers many of the benefits of larger urban centers, getting around Frankfurt is quick and easy by bike or public transportation.
 TheGoethe Cardthat all students receive offers free local transportation on trains, buses, and trams through much of the southern part of the state of Hessen.
 Yet without even leaving the city, Frankfurt’s broad array of museums—many of which line the banks of the Main River—and cultural institutions offer students the opportunity to dive into theater or art with steep student discounts.